CodeGanesha/migrate_spree/README.md

 - rake db:export:all     will create fixtures into test/fixtures
 - move the fixtures into your new clerk app

+For the first step you can now decide how to gather products.
+Initially i did all, but in an old shop that included a lot of old ones, and so the current state is to take everything that has ever been sold.
+Edit lib/spree/products to change.

 #### Load and fix

 - rake db:fixtures:load to load the (usually from test/fixtures) (remember to migrate first)